faizy02/Memory_grid/README.md

 # Memory_grid
-A puzzle game which enhances players memory by making him/her recall recently disappearing tiles positions.
+A puzzle game which challenges players memory by making him/her recall recently disappearing tiles positions.
 This game is made using the following technologies

 	HTML